How to Find Slow-Cooked Carnitas in Phoenix

 - Taste: The flavor should deepen as you chew, not flatten after one bite.

-If it tastes bland, overly salty, or like pre-seasoned meat from a bag, it’s not slow-cooked.
+If it tastes bland, overly salty, or like pre-seasoned meat from a bag, its not slow-cooked.

 Build Relationships